091cc/ROC-flag/README.md

 ### Overview

-This project reproduces two flags closely associated with the Republic of China using Python's built-in `turtle` library and rigorous mathematical formulas:
+This project reproduces three flags closely associated with the Republic of China using Python's built-in `turtle` library and rigorous mathematical formulas:

 1. **ROC National Flag** (Blue Sky, White Sun, and a Wholly Red Earth) — drawn strictly following the **[Ministry of the Interior, ROC](https://www.moi.gov.tw)** flag specifications.
 2. **Iron Blood 18-Star Flag** (鐵血十八星旗) — the flag of the Hubei Military Government during the 1911 Wuchang Uprising, drawn according to historical research by the **[Wuchang Uprising Comrades Association](https://www.19111010.com.tw)**.
+3. **Five-Color Flag** (五色旗, Five Races Under One Union Flag) — the first national flag of the Republic of China (1912–1928), rendered with five equal horizontal stripes in a **5:8** aspect ratio.

 ---